-Whether you're following a template or pattern, working with a laminate or just want to put a bevel on your project, these carbide tipped or solid carbide bits will be just what you need to make the work a whole lot easier.
+Whether you're following a template or pattern, working with a laminate or just want to put a bevel on your project, these carbide tipped or solid carbide router bits will be just what you need to make the work a whole lot easier.

 FLUSH TRIM OR PATTERN BIT?